datasektionen/bawang-content/sektionen/storadeltat/body_en.md

 ### Jennifer Köhler <a name="jenkoh"></a>

 Over several years, Jennifer Köhler has carried and developed the chapter’s work in equality and equal treatment in a way that has had lasting significance.
-In a role that is often demanding, complex, and rarely visible, she has consistently taken responsibility to ensure that the work has not merely continued, but been strengthened and structured.
+In a role that is often demanding, complex, and rarely visible, she has consistently taken responsibility to ensure that the work has not merely continued, but also strengthened and structured.

 She was instrumental in clarifying and restructuring the organization surrounding the equality and inclusion work in order to create better conditions for long-term sustainability and accountability.
 Through the development of the chapter’s Code of Conduct, she has also helped anchor the chapter’s values in a concrete and sustainable framework.
 She further oversaw the division of JMLA and JNO into two separate roles to ensure that the positions developed in the right direction.
 In one of the chapter’s most personally demanding assignments, Jennifer has demonstrated both integrity and perseverance, always with the best interests of the chapter in focus.